gohsonghan98/gitbookclone/document/function/Math/sqrt/sqrt.md

 ### Scenario / Use Case

-The user wants to  square (the result of multiplying the number by itself) and get the total result.<br />
+The user wants to get the square root of a number.<br />

 ### Step

 1. Call the function.<br>
-    value: 10<br />
+    value: 64<br />

    ![](../../../../document/function/Math/sqrt/sqrt-step-1.png?raw=true)

 ### Result

-3.1622776601683795
+8

 ### Video